-The fonds consists of personal papers: a brief family history, family greeting cards, correspondence, certificates, tax records, brand registration, Eleanor's teaching memorabilia, and tickets and photos of a K.D.
-Lang concert; and two silent, colour home movies featuring Banff vacation, family garage business, earth-moving machinery, pipeline construction, cattle drive, airplane, Compeer Sports Day, and Consort parade.
-The fonds also consists of records relating to oil and gas development on the ranch.
+The fonds consists of personal papers: a brief family history, family greeting cards, correspondence, certificates, tax records, brand registration, Eleanor's teaching memorabilia, tickets and photos of a K.D.
+Lang concert, records relating to oil and gas development on the ranch, and photographs of the sawmill at Winfield, floats in the Stampede parade and the Keith Sanatorium.
+The fonds also contains two silent, colour home movies featuring Banff vacation, family garage business, earth-moving machinery, pipeline construction, cattle drive, airplane, Compeer Sports Day, and a parade in Consort.

 Source of Acquisition:

 The material is in English.